-The pricing tables below reflect the majority of customers with Member Based configurations and offer the most cost effective options to dealing with whistle blowing in the workforce.
-For additional options please feel free to contact us on our contact line 1800 730 073 or email [email protected]
+The pricing below reflect the majority of customers wand offer the most cost effective options to dealing with whistle blowing in the workforce.

 You’ve already decided an external whistleblowing hotline could play an important role in your organisation’s governance or risk-prevention strategy.

 But how much is it likely to cost – and what factors are most likely to influence pricing?

 Perhaps the easiest answer to this question is, of course, to contact one or more whistleblowing hotline specialists and request a quote.
 Before you do though, you may want to gain a clearer understanding of the various considerations that may contribute to the price.
 Knowing these things will make it easier to specify what you need and what you don’t, and help ensure the price you’re quoted reflects your company’s true needs.

 Importantly, the Whistleblower Bill requires all public companies and large proprietary companies to have a whistleblower policy in place.